Welcome to our Celsius Network, where we investigate the website currently found at celsius.network.

 The company lost millions in bad investments and loans, and its CEO ignored warnings and lied to customers.
 Celsius owes $5.5 billion to clients and creditors, with a $1.2 billion hole in its books.
 The company has never registered with the US Securities and Exchange Commission, despite claiming that it had.

 Some commenters expressed skepticism that employees did not know what was going on and suggested that they may have been complicit in the illegal activity.
-Others pointed out that there may not have been enough positive incentive for employees to blow the whistle, and that negative incentives like jail time may be needed to encourage whistleblowing.
+Others pointed out that there may not have been enough positive incentives for employees to blow the whistle, and that negative incentives like jail time may be needed to encourage whistleblowing.
 One commenter compared the situation to the Madoff scandal, in which programmers were also sent to jail.

 What about actual users of the platform?
 On TrustPilot they have a TrustScore of 3.5 out of 5.
 Out of 1,716 reviews, 63% of them are 5-star ratings.